-School Mission Statement School Year 2022-2023
+School Mission Statement School Year 2023-2024

 San Diego Workforce Innovation High School's mission is to provide a safe, compassionate, and respectful learning environment to empower lifelong learners through personalized instruction, community involvement, and student advocacy.
-SDWIHS will graduate students with the resilience, confidence, and 21stCentury Skills needed to thrive in their careers, be engaged with their communities, and lead meaningful lives.
+SDWIHS will graduate students with the resilience, confidence, and 21st-century skills needed to thrive in their careers, engage with their communities, and lead meaningful lives.
 Students will graduate with the ability to read, write, speak, calculate with clarity and precision, and the ability to participate intelligently and responsibly in a global society.
 The school offers choices through site-based learning, independent study, and distance learning to enable students to acquire the knowledge necessary to make a difference in their lives.

 The school provides a diverse, student-centered environment where all students are held to high academic and behavioral standards.
-Students work in collaborative relationships, both on and off-site, at the school.
+Students work in collaborative relationships, both on and off-site.
 SDWIHS strives to develop competent, self-motivated, and lifelong learners through a personalized learning approach.
-To accomplish this, the school emphasizes increased parental involvement, one-on-one teacher-student interaction, modifications for learning styles, student driven participation in the learning process, technology access, varied learning environments, and curriculum choices.
+To accomplish this, the school emphasizes increased parental involvement, one-onone teacher-student interaction, modifications for learning styles, student driven participation in the learning process, technology access, varied learning environments, and curriculum choices.

 SDWIHS places a strong emphasis on parental involvement in the learning process.
 Parents are essential in improving education; therefore, parents are encouraged to participate in their student's education through frequent communication with the teachers, participation in school functions, and attendance in-school workshops.
 The school strives to bridge the gap between the school and home by providing a vehicle for meaningful parental involvement.
-It is the hope that students will observe first-hand their parents and teachers working together to make a difference in their education and future.
+The home is that students will observe first-hand their parents and teachers working together to make a difference in their education and future.

 San Diego Workforce Innovation High School • 2 Euclid Ave.
 Ste.
-A National City, CA 91950 • 619-432-4690 www.innovationsandiego.org County-District-School (CDS) Code: 37 67983 0134890 • Grades: 9-12

-Principal: Amanda Clark • principal@innovationsandiego.org | Area Superintendent: Lindsay Reese
+A National City, CA 91950 • 619-432-4690 www.innovationsandiego.org County-District-School (CDS) Code: 37 67983 0134890 • Grades: 9-12 Principal: Amanda Clark • principal@innovationsandiego.org | Area Superintendent: Lindsay Reese

-School Description and Profile School Year 2022-2023
+School Description and Profile School Year 2023-2024

-San Diego Workforce Innovation High School is a public charter school that offers a personalized educational program for high school students and families who prefer using an Independent Study model to meet their student's academic needs.
+San Diego Workforce Innovation High School is a public charter school offering a personalized educational program for high school students and families who prefer using an Independent Study model to meet their academic needs.
 The typical students want an alternative to the local, comprehensive school.
 Most students come to the school because they were unsuccessful in the traditional high school setting or needed a more personalized approach to their education.
 Other students need the flexibility of an independent study model to meet family obligations such as work or caring for a child.
-The school offers a uniquely structured academic program rigorously guided by the California State Standards, providing a challenging, personalized education for students.
+The school offers a uniquely structured academic program rigorously guided by the California State Standards, providing students with a challenging, personalized education.